Barangay Ginebra San Miguel: 2007–08 season

-2008–09: San Miguel-Barangay Ginebra II
+2008–09 season

 During the off season, the Kings went to the free-agent market to finalize their roster instead of signing undrafted rookies.
 Due to their aging and injured frontcourt, the Kings decided to fill their void at the forward position by signing the 6'6" former DLSU Archer Junjun Cabatu to a two-year contract.
 They defeated defending Philippine Cup champion Sta.
-Lucia and the team that they defeated in the previous season's 2008 PBA Fiesta Conference Finals opponent, Air21.
+Lucia and the team that they defeated in the previous season's 2008 PBA Fiesta Conference finals opponent, Air21.
 After winning the first two games, Ginebra then went on a 5-game losing streak before moving on the winners bracket with a victory over Coca-Cola.
 With a victory over Rain or Shine on Christmas Day, they finished the eliminations with a 10–8 card, and an outright berth to the quarterfinals.
 Then they faced a familiar foe, their sister squad San Miguel.
 And in Game 1, they lost a one-point thriller.
 The Kings exploded in game 2 even after losing an 18-point lead in the end game, they tied the series to one game a piece.
 In Game 3, the Kings were stream rolling with a 21-point lead only to lose the game and the series as the Beermen went on to face Talk 'N Text in the semifinals.

 In preparation for the 2009 PBA Fiesta Conference and to fill up their injury plagued lineup, they acquired Chico Lanete (who was acquired by Air21 from Purefoods), Doug Kramer, and JC Intal from Air21 in exchange for their 2012 and 2013 draft picks.
 The Kings, though, lost big man Alex Crisano after deciding to let go of their center to Barako Bull Energy Boosters in exchange for a 2010 second round pick.